 flimsy trays

-It did come with fans, but I swapped those out for 80mm Noctua NF-A8s, which are quieter, even if they move slightly less air.
+It did come with fans, but I swapped those out for 80mm Noctua NF-A8s, which are quieter, though they move slightly less air.

 stock fans